JRCSTU/wltp/README.rst

 .. code-block:: console

-    $ python3 setup.py --help                           ## Get help for this script.
+    $ python setup.py --help                           ## Get help for this script.
     Common commands: (see '--help-commands' for more)

       setup.py build      will build the package underneath 'build/'